ahsanali17/Rocket-Elevators-Rest-API/README.md

 The REST API URL is: https://rest-api-foundation.herokuapp.com/

-To log into the account asociated with the Azure service, the account email is burroughsdevtest@gmail.com, and the password is Codeboxx1! .
+To log into the account asociated with the Azure service, the account email is {NIL}, and the password is {NIL} .

 Each request works as follows: